ggmichael/craterstats/README.md

     craterstats -lcs

 These items may specifed using any unambiguous abbreviated form, e.g. `-cs ida`.
-Thus, `-ef standard` or `-ef trask` will obtain the `Lunar equilibrium (Trask, 1966)` equilibrium function.
+Thus, `-ef lunar` or `-ef trask` will obtain the `Lunar equilibrium (Trask, 1966)` equilibrium function.

 Tables of plot symbols and colours – which can be used with the `psym=` and `colour=` options – may be listed with the following command:

     craterstats -lpc

-and can likewise be specified by name or abbreviation, e.g. `psym=circle` or `psym=o` select a circle; `colour=green` or `colour=gr` select green.
+and can likewise be specified by name or abbreviation, e.g. `psym=circle` or `psym=o` select a circle; `colour=green` or `col=gr` select green.

 Differential plots are the default data presentation.
-To switch to a different kind, e.g. cumulative, add `-pr cumulative` or `-pr cml` to the part 1 settings.
+To switch to a different kind, e.g. cumulative, add `-pr cumulative` or `-pr cml`.
 Other possibilities are: relative (R), Hartmann, chronology, rate, sequential or uncertainty.

 The complete set of options can be seen with: